-Can a parent Generally, parent companies are not criminally liable for the acts of their subsidiaries. company be However, courts in the United States have imposed criminal liability on a parent criminally liable company when the parent participated in the subsidiary's misconduct, when the for the acts of a subsidiary acted as the parent's agent, or under the veil-piercing theory that the subsidiary? parent used the subsidiary for a wrongful purpose.
-SELF-REPORTING, COO PERATION, COMPLIANCE, AND REMEDIATION Is self-reporting of a corporate criminal act ever required?
+Can a parent company be criminally liable for the acts of a subsidiary?
+Generally, parent companies are not criminally liable for the acts of their subsidiaries.
+However, courts in the United States have imposed criminal liability on a parent company when the parent participated in the subsidiary's misconduct, when the subsidiary acted as the parent's agent, or under the veil-piercing theory that the parent used the subsidiary for a wrongful purpose.

 Generally, self-reporting is not required but is incentivized, as described below.
 Self-reporting of criminal misconduct, however, may be required as a result of a company's obligations under certain laws, such as the U.S. Bank Secrecy Act of 1970, U.S. anti-money laundering regulations, and the Anti-Kickback Enforcement Act, or under pre-existing agreements with the U.S. government.

-Is credit offered Yes.
-Under the Justice Manual, prosecutors may consider a corporation's timely for self-reporting, and voluntary self-disclosure, cooperation, and remediation as mitigating factors in cooperation, or connection with any charging decision.
-The same factors are considered as mitigating remediation? factors when calculating a corporation's fine under the USSG.
+Is credit offered for self-reporting, cooperation, or remediation?
+Yes.
+Under the Justice Manual, prosecutors may consider a corporation's timely and voluntary self-disclosure, cooperation, and remediation as mitigating factors in connection with any charging decision.
+The same factors are considered as mitigating factors when calculating a corporation's fine under the USSG.

 Is the implementation of a corporate compliance program a defense to criminal liability?
 No. The existence of an effective compliance program is not sufficient, in and of itself, to justify not charging a corporation for criminal misconduct.
 In addition, the nature of some crimes may be such that law enforcement policies mandate prosecution notwithstanding the existence of a compliance program.
 That said, the adequacy and effectiveness of the corporation's compliance program at the time of the offense, as well as at the time of a charging decision, is a mitigating factor prosecutors may consider when charging a corporation.
-The U.S. DOJ issued updated guidance in April 2019-the Evaluation of Corporate Compliance Programs-to "assist prosecutors in making informed decisions as to whether, and to what extent, [a] corporation's compliance program was effective at the time of the offense, and is effective at the time of a charging decision or prosecution; (2) monetary penalty, if any; and (3) compliance obligations contained in any corporate criminal resolution (e.g., monitorship or reporting obligations)."
-Is failure to implement No. Failure to implement a compliance program is not an independent offense.
-As a corporate noted above, however, the presence and nature of a company's compliance program compliance program often does feature prominently in prosecutors' decisions whether and how to charge a basis for criminal a corporation with criminal conduct.
-The failure to implement a program can also liability? increase a company's fine calculation under the USSG.
+The U.S. DOJ issued updated guidance in April 2019-the Evaluation of Corporate Compliance Programs-to "assist prosecutors in making informed decisions as to whether, and to what extent, [a] corporation's compliance program was effective at the time of the offense, and is effective at the time of a charging decision or resolution, for purposes of determining the appropriate (1) form of any resolution or prosecution; (2) monetary penalty, if any; and (3) compliance obligations contained in any corporate criminal resolution (e.g., monitorship or reporting obligations)."

+Is failure to implement a corporate compliance program a basis for criminal liability?
+No. Failure to implement a compliance program is not an independent offense.
+As noted above, however, the presence and nature of a company's compliance program often does feature prominently in prosecutors' decisions whether and how to charge a corporation with criminal conduct.
+The failure to implement a program can also increase a company's fine calculation under the USSG.